 Neocore WAVE A4 TSUNAMI

 The big boy out of the bunch.
-Packing a massive 50 watts into 2 speakers and a subwoofer, this is the most powerful.
+Packing a massive 50 watts into 4 speakers and 2 subwoofers, this is the most powerful.
 Battery life understandably doesn’t last as long as the rest due to the higher power consumption.
 But 13 hours is still a respectable amount of time for such a powerful little speaker.
+For sale here (official Neocore website).

 Bluetooth connection is 66 feet (ca. 20 metres) max.
 Other features include: Wired / wireless, SD slot (Micro), Bluetooth 4.2, internal microphone, USB for computer connection / charging the internal battery and headphone connection (auxiliary).